Jaime C. Laya: Government service

-In 1978, President Marcos appointed Laya to serve as the first Minister of Budget and Management handling the portfolios of distribution of the general appropriations of the government.
+In 1978, President Ferdinand Marcos appointed Laya to serve as the first Minister of Budget and Management handling the portfolios of distribution of the general appropriations of the government.

 Laya was later appointed as the 5th Governor of the Central Bank of the Philippines from 1981 to 1984 and was the Minister of Education, Culture and Sports from 1984 to 1986.

-He also served as chairman of the National Commission of Culture and Arts from 1996 to 2001 and former Administrator of the Intramuros Administration.
-At present, he serves as a treasurer for the Opera Guild of the Philippines.

-In 2010, President Benigno Aquino III appointed Laya, along with pianist Raul Sunico, and architect Maria Cristina Turalba, as one of the board of trustees of Cultural Center of the Philippines.
+Whilst helming as Governor of the Central Bank from 1981 until 1984, Laya initiated the purchase of important works of Philippine art and significant pieces of pre-Hispanic ancestral gold in the Philippines.
+These works are part of the permanent collection of the Museo ng Bangko Sentral ng Pilipinas.